Minee-Liane-Choi/MineeChoiLab/index.md

     - image: /images/carousel/contact-crick.jpg
 ---

-# Make neurodegerative disease curable
+# New approaches for brain repair

 The {{ site.title }} Lab is a team of researchers at Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease curable.